vmx17/NetProjection/README.md

 # A sample project of a C++/WinRT XAML object to make C#/.Net projection

+## !!!This is experimental branch do not edit.!!!

 A sample project to make UserControl (based on SwapChainPanel in C++/WinRT) and projection project for .Net.
 This repository was made to "Ask Question" in Microsoft Q&A but I also want help from other persons.
 The code does not work, currently.
 How can I make it work, is the Question.